 During this COVID-19 pandemic, there have been reports of increased calls to helplines regarding abuse concerns, so the percentage may be even higher than the estimated 16 %.
 The CEO of CanAge, a national seniors advocacy group, states: “On a usual day, one-in-five older Canadians are subject to elder abuse.
 We are seeing a tenfold increase in elder abuse across the community.”

 This increase of abuse may be due to being isolated, since isolation is known to put older adults at risk of abuse.
-Elder abuse is now more hidden than usual.
-Isolated older adults are likely to have few people around them (such as homecare workers, other family members) to either notice if something is wrong or to ask for help.
-Some older adults are living with their abusers, and this can make it hard to reach out for help.
+Elder abuse is now more hidden than ever.
+Virtually all in-person community services have been suspended during this pandemic.
+Also, older adults are likely to have few people around them (such as homecare workers, other family members) to either notice if something is wrong or to ask for help.
+And some seniors are living with their abusers, which can make it hard to reach out for help.

-Of course, most Canadians are now aware of the abuse of older adults in some long-term care homes, an awareness brought to the forefront in a military report.
+Of course, most Canadians are now aware of the abuse of older adults in some long-term care homes, an awareness brought to the forefront in a military report during this pandemic.